Company sale agreement: single company

 About this document

 This document is for selling or buying an entire company.
 It is an extremely authoritative document which can be used for high value transactions and for any sort of business.
-Use the table to select which best suits you.
-Note that the type of business is generally of low importance.
-You can use one of these templates to buy a trout hatchery or an architect’s practice.

 This document is suitable for: